IMPCT Institute

 The participant that adds new blocks to the chain on proof-of-stake networks (Ethereum, Solana, etc.).

-Wrapped assetIntroduced Day 19
+Wrapped assetMod 19

 A token on one chain representing a claim on an asset locked on another chain. (wETH on Solana, wBTC on Ethereum.)

-Yield farmingIntroduced Day 18
+Yield farmingMod 18

 Moving capital between protocols to chase the highest available yield, often capturing token-emission rewards.